qais-altloa/CNN_Image_classification/README.md

 tf.keras.Sequential(...)
 ```

-The Sequential API is useful when the model is essentially a simple linear stack of layers:
+The Sequential API represents a straightforward stack of layers:

 ```text
 Layer 1